-An introduction to recent developments in detection and attribution methods in the context of this report is provided in Cross-Working Group Box: Attribution (in Chapter 1).
+An introduction to recent developments in detection and attribution methods in the context of this Report is provided in Cross-Working Group Box on Attribution in Chapter 1.
 Here we discuss new methods and improvements applicable to the attribution of changes in large-scale indicators of climate change which are used in this chapter.

 Methods Based on Regression